cloudfoundry/docs-bosh/content/azs.md

 1. Skip redeploying a vm from az1 to az2 to avoid recreating the persistent disk and potentially incur dataloss.

 Bosh opts to keep the persistent disk to avoid dataloss.
 Bosh is not aware about the capabilities, in terms of distributed state, of the software it deploys.
-Some software architectures have internal features (e.g. Nats is utilizing RAFT) that allow syncinc state within the cluster nodes.
+Some software architectures have internal features (e.g. Nats is utilizing RAFT) that allow syncing state within the cluster nodes.
 Other architectures rely on features provided by their host or additional software (e.g. distributed filesystems) to achieve a similar outcome.

 ### Rebalancing VMs with persistent disks